organisciak/dissertation/document/4_posterior.md

  * Social contribution: commenting on pins, repinning, 'liking', Facebook integration

-### Design: A Language-modelling approach To curated lists
+### Design: A Language-modelling approach to curated lists

 Adopting a language modeling approach for this study, documents are ranked by estimating the probability of each document's language model generating the query, and that document's prior probability of being relevant.